evisp/holbertonschool-notes/low-level-programming/C-Programming/C-Hello_World.md

 - Main is the entry point for c programs.
 It is the *root* function that calls all other functions and makes possible the workflow of the program

+### How to print text using `printf`, `puts` and `putchar`

+- `printf`: displays formatted output to stdout (`scanf` is the reverse)
+- `puts`: writes the string a tailing new line to the console
+- `putchar`: writes the character `c` to standard output and returns the character that was written (`getchar` is the reverse)

+### How to get the size of a specific type using the unary operator `sizeof`

+- Can be used to determine the amount of size any intrinsic type, union or struct takes in bytes

+### How to compile using `gcc`

+- `gcc filename` compiles the program and creates an executable file, which we can then run on our terminal

+### What is the default program name when compiling with `gcc`

+- `a.out`

+### What is the official C coding style and how to check your code with betty-style

+- Linux-kernel like coding style.
+We can install betty style and run our code against it

+### How does the `main` function influence the return value of the program

+- The return type of the function determines the return value of the program